Nina Kulagina: Dispute

 Many individuals and organizations, such as the James Randi Educational Foundation and the Italian Committee for the Investigation of Claims on the Paranormal (CICAP) express skepticism regarding claims of psychokinesis.
 Massimo Polidoro has written that the long preparation times and uncontrolled environments (such as hotel rooms) in which the experiments with Kulagina took place left much potential for trickery.
-Magicians and skeptics have argued that Kulagina's feats could easily be performed by one experienced in sleight of hand, through means such as cleverly concealed or disguised threads, small pieces of magnetic metal, or mirrors and the Cold War-era Soviet Union had an obvious motive for falsifying or exaggerating results in the potential propaganda value in appearing to win a "Psi Race" analogous to the concurrent Space Race or arms race.
+Magicians and skeptics have argued that Kulagina's feats could easily be performed by one experienced in sleight of hand, through means such as cleverly concealed or disguised threads, small pieces of magnetic metal, or mirrors; in addition, the Cold War-era Soviet Union had an obvious motive for falsifying or exaggerating results in the potential propaganda value in appearing to win a "Psi Race" analogous to the concurrent Space Race or arms race.

 In the 1960s, Russian journalist Vladimir Lvov published an article in Pravda which accused Kulagina of fraud.
 Lvov wrote that she performed one of her tricks by concealing a magnet on her body.
 The article also reported that Kulagina had been arrested for cheating the public out of five thousand rubles.
 Science writer Martin Gardner described Kulagina as a "pretty, plump, dark eyed little charlatan" who had been caught using tricks to move objects.
 According to Gardner, she was "caught cheating more than once by Soviet Establishment scientists."

 In 1986, the magazine Man and Law published by the Soviet Ministry of Justice accused Kulagina of fraud.
 Kulagina sued the magazine journalists for defamation and won a partial victory on the suit a year later.
 The court ruled that the journalists did not have direct evidence of fraud.
 Kulagina was not present at the trial.
 The Russian Skeptic Society have noted that the trial's conclusion "does not say anything about whether Kulagina has been confirmed to have anomalous abilities".